luvnft/w3w/README.md

 # w3w
-Word Name Service
+Word Name Service (WNS)
-WNS (Word Naming System) | Hackathon - EthGlobal Singapore Developed an innovative Word Naming System (WNS) to simplify blockchain address identification by assigning human-readable names to blockchain addresses, similar to how domains map to IPs.
+Hackathon - EthGlobal Singapore

+Developed an innovative Word Naming System (WNS) to simplify blockchain address identification by assigning human-readable names to blockchain addresses, similar to how domains map to IPs.
 This system enhances accessibility and reduces the complexity of managing blockchain addresses.

 Key Contributions: